West Wicklow (UK Parliament constituency): United Kingdom Parliament or Dáil Éireann 1918–1922

-The general election of 1918 (in Ireland) was, in British law, to fill the 105 Irish seats in the UK House of Commons for the 31st United Kingdom Parliament.
+The 1918 general election (in Ireland) was, in British law, to fill the 105 Irish seats in the UK House of Commons for the 31st United Kingdom Parliament.
 In practice, only the non-Sinn Féin MPs took their seats at Westminster.
 This Parliament first met on 4 February 1919, and was dissolved on 26 October 1922.
 At its dissolution, the Parliamentary seats in the twenty six counties comprising the Irish Free State were abolished.

 Irish Republicans regard the 1918 election as being to the 1st Dáil Éireann.
 In practice, only the Sinn Féin Members of Parliament became Teachtaí Dála in the new revolutionary assembly.
 See list of members of the 1st Dáil.
 The initial meeting of the First Dáil was on 21 January 1919 and it last met on 10 May 1921.

 From the 1922 United Kingdom general election, only the six counties of Northern Ireland were represented in Parliament.

 For links to all other constituencies see List of UK Parliament Constituencies in Ireland and Northern Ireland.